-Within the DWSRF available hardship assistance is included principal forgiveness, grants and interest-free financing.
-For regular base funds, States must use at least 12%, but no more than 35%, of their capitalization grant for additional subsidy for state-defined disadvantaged communities, provided there are sufficient disadvantaged community projects available.
+Within the DWSRF, available hardship assistance includes principal forgiveness, grants and interest-free financing.
+For regular Base funds, States must use at least 12%, but no more than 35%, of their capitalization grant for additional subsidy for state-defined disadvantaged communities, provided there are sufficient disadvantaged community projects available.

-Nonetheless, for funds under BIL, 2021 this requirement was amended as follows.
-For the FY2023 BIL LSLR funds, States are required to provide 49% of capitalization grant to systems serving disadvantaged communities (See Appendix A).
-For the FY2023 BIL EC funds, BIL, 2021 required that States provide 100% of the BIL EC Capitalization Grant (net of any set-asides taken) in additional subsidies, in the form of forgiveness of principal, negative interest loans, or grants (or any combination of these) to any eligible recipients of DWSRF assistance.
+Nonetheless, for funds under BIL this requirement was amended as follows.
+For the FY2024 BIL-LSLR and BIL Supplemental funds, States are required to provide 49% of capitalization grants to systems serving disadvantaged communities (See Appendix A).
+For the FY2024 BIL-EC funds, BIL required that States provide 100% of the BIL-EC Capitalization Grant (net of any set-asides taken) in additional subsidies, in the form of forgiveness of principal, negative interest loans, or grants (or any combination of these) to any eligible recipients of DWSRF assistance.
 This mandatory Additional Subsidy may not be restricted to PWSs serving disadvantaged communities.
-Nonetheless, EPA states that per SDWA, States must direct at least 25% of these funds to water systems that meet the State's disadvantaged community (DAC) criteria or to public water systems serving fewer than 25,000 persons.
+Nonetheless, EPA states that per SDWA, States must direct at least 25% of these funds to water systems that meet the State's disadvantaged community (DAC) criteria or to public water systems serving fewer than 25,000 people.